 Should I use a mortgage adviser when remortgaging?

 Advice can be vital in weighing up the reasons for remortgaging and the best ways to go about it.
-A mortgage adviser can you to work out how much you should borrow, how long for and can offer their opinion on whether it is better to fix or get a tracker rate.
+A mortgage adviser can you to work out how much you should borrow, how long for and can offer their opinion on the best mortgage for your circumstances.

 In contrast, a mortgage adviser will have access to a range of products from different providers, including specialist deals.
 A mortgage adviser may also be able to offer additional insight into the lenders most likely to approve a loan based on your own unique criteria.
 A mortgage adviser may also be able to recommend a remortgage as part of wider financial planning work they are doing for you, so they can ensure it fits with your whole lifestyle, rather than just selling you a product.

 How do I get the best remortgage deal on the market?

 It is best to shop around and never simply accept what your current lender offers when your current fixed deal is about to expire.
 You should speak to an independent mortgage adviser where possible as they will have access to a much wider range of products and lenders.